SharePoint/sp-dev-docs/docs/general-development/site-collection-app-catalog.md

 SharePoint Framework solution packages that contain assets, can be deployed to site collection app catalogs.
 Included assets will be deployed to a preconfigured document library in the same site collection as where the site collection app catalog is located.
 If the Office 365 Public CDN is configured, assets will be served from the CDN.
 Otherwise, assets will be served directly from the document library.

-> [!NOTE]
-> A bugfix for correctly supporting assets packaging in site collection app catalogs is currently being rolled out and should be available on all tenants before the end of the calendar year 2017.

 ### Tenant-scoped deployment

 When deploying SharePoint Framework solutions that support tenant-wide deployment to a site collection app catalog, you will be prompted if you want to make this solution available to all sites in the organization.
 Despite the wording, if you check this box, the solution will be available immediately **only in the same site collection as where the app catalog is**.
 Other site collections in your organizations will not be able to use the solution.
 If you don't check this option, you will have to explicitly install the solution in your site, before you will be able to use it.